 Traditionally, it takes users a little time to wait for a new page to load when they reach the bottom of a webpage.
 With the help of infinite scroll, however, there is no need for them to click on the next page button because the fresh content from a subsequent page will be automatically loaded.
 The word “infinite” exactly means it is impossible for your readers to scroll 100% to the bottom of a page.

-In fact, not all WordPress sites are suitable for adding infinite scroll.
+Infinite scrolling has been one of the popular design trends.
+However, not all WordPress sites are suitable for adding infinite scroll.
+It is a fact that infinite scrolling can bring many benefits to your website.
+But at the same time, the weaknesses should also catch your attention.
 We will have a further discussion on the applicable types of website, which can help you decide whether to add infinite scroll.
 Certainly, we always bear our task in mind to tell you how to make full use of infinite scroll on your WordPress site.

 It is easy to understand because we have mentioned that users never need to wait for a new page.
-Scrolling down the page, they will have access to endless information without making any efforts like pressing any buttons.
-In this way, you can engage users with your content to a large extent, improving the user experience.
+Scrolling down the page, they will have access to endless information which will be automatically loaded without making any efforts. for example, clicking on page links.
+In this way, you can engage users with your content to a large extent, deliver a fast and easy user experience.

 Prolong visiting time